Lavish883/Magma-Manga/README.md

   <li>No Ads</li>
   <li>Has over 7000+ manga to read</li>
   <li>A progressive web app, install on your phones for a native experience</li>
-  <li>Has the most recent chapters soon as its ready</li>
+  <li>Has the most recent chapters soon as it is ready</li>
   <li>A friendly user interface, for the best experience</li>
-  <li>A recommendation feature, uses advacned algorithm to get you the manga you surely will enjoy.</li>
+  <li>A recommendation feature, uses advanced algorithm to get you the manga you surely will enjoy.</li>
   <li>Account Signup
     <ul>
     <li>Save your bookmarks and manga you have read to the server</li>